alessandrocandolini/stainless-playground/README.md

 ## Motivations

-Formal verification has the reputation of being not cost-effective enough to justify its usage when it comes to prove correctness of software systems, particularly when the software in question is not either mission or life critical.
+Formal verification has the reputation of being not cost-effective enough to justify its business usage when it comes to prove correctness of software systems, particularly when the software in question is not either mission or life critical.
 Depending on the needs, other techniques works "well enough" as cheaper surrogates of formal methods, including if/when applicable:
 * example-based testing (any kind of: manual, automated, unit, integration, UI, E2E, functional, TDD, BDD, etc),
 * property based testing,